Jamie returns in 2014 for his second season as the Goldeyes pitching coach.

-Jamie spent his first season after retiring from professional baseball last season as the manager of the Maui Na Koa Ikaika (Maui Strong Warriors).
+Jamie spent his first season after retiring from professional baseball in 2012 as the manager of the Maui Na Koa Ikaika (Maui Strong Warriors).
 He led the team to a 36-30 record in the independent North American League and a berth in the playoffs.

 A ninth round draft pick of the Toronto Blue Jays in 2003 out of the University of New Mexico, Jamie posted a 3-3 record, 1.81 ERA and 17 saves in 45 appearances out of the bullpen as the Goldeyes closer in 2011.
 His 45 appearances in 2011 are tied for second-most all-time by a Goldeyes pitcher in a season behind Brian Beuning's 51 appearances in 2008.